 Many parents feel a great amount of turmoil during this difficult time of change and upset.
-You may find it hard to enjoy the days your child is feeling well as you may feel a dark cloud hangs over them.
+You may find it hard to enjoy the days your child is feeling well.
 Some parents live each minute at a time, not thinking too far ahead.
 It can be hard to balance the needs of your child, other family members and your own needs.

-Some parents choose to stay working full time in the early days of palliative care and this can help to maintain some routine.
+Some parents choose to stay working full time as this can help to maintain some routine.
 Other parents choose to spend more time at home.
 Be flexible when making these plans.
 Always take into account your child's changing condition and what is best for all.
 Do call on the supports available to help you with these decisions.